bmcda37/bmcda37/README.md

 # Hello, I'm Ben McDaniel
 <a href="https://www.linkedin.com/in/ben-mcdaniel-36759b21b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate from the University of Georgia, with a degree in Information Systems and Emphasis in Cybersecurity.
-I have with a profound interest in technology and a dedication to solving complex problems.
+I am a graduate of the University of Georgia, with a degree in Information Systems and Emphasis in Cybersecurity.
+I am passionate about learning different technologies as I use them to analyze security-related events.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in information systems and eagerness to protect others has led me to develop a passion for cybersecurity.
+I plan to use the skills developed in undergrad, along with my professional work experience, to continue growing my competencies within Digital Forensics, Threat Hunting, Vulnerability & Patch Management, Programming, and Networking to become a well-rounded cybersecurity professional.

 ## Skills